fusedio/fused-docs/docs/basics/out/microsoft_excel.md

 Microsoft Excel can import data from a given URL in `.csv` format.
 You can use this to load data from a UDF into an Excel sheet.

-## Step 1: Create a UDF in Fused Hosted API
+## 1. Create a UDF in Fused Hosted API

 This example retrieves Caltrain live location data from GTFS realtime feed, and returns it as a dataframe.